-The festas are religious holidays celebrated with fanfare in each village throughout the country and yet an important part of the Maltese culture.
-They are taking place all over the year, but the season reaches its peak in July and August.
+The festas are religious holidays celebrated with fanfare in each village throughout the country, and yet an important part of the Maltese culture.
+They are taking place throughout the year, but the season reaches its peak in July and August.
 During the festas, locals honor their patron saints by lighting up the villages, decorating the churches and marching the streets.
-Despite the religious ceremonies, the festa acts like a festival in its own right with spectacular fireworks, colorful parades and delicious traditional food.
+Despite the religious ceremonies, the festa acts like a festival in its own right, with spectacular fireworks, colorful parades and delicious traditional food.

 When to go

 With its lovely museums, archaeological marvels, exciting sights and everlasting traditions, Malta is an amazing cultural experience at any time of the year.
 In the summer, travelers can mix sightseeing with festas, festivals and gorgeous beach activities.
 Autumn is quieter, but still an ideal period to explore this wonderful country.
 Christmas is, as well, a great opportunity to visit Malta, as the country puts on its celebration outfit.
 However, the most important, exciting and colorful event in the Maltese calendar is Easter, and tourists visiting the country during this period (Holly Week) have the chance to experience Malta’s culture at its best.